Rafael Orono: Professional boxing career

 Orono turned professional in 1979.
-He captured the vacant WBC super flyweight title in his 11th professional fight, winning a decision over Seung-Hoon Lee the following year.
+In his 11th professional fight the following year, the then-undefeated Orono captured the inaugural WBC super-flyweight title, winning a decision over Seung-Hoon Lee.
 He successfully defended his title three times, before losing it to Chul-Ho Kim in 1981 by KO.
-He recaptured the title in a 1982 a rematch with a TKO over Kim.
-Orono defended his belt three more times before losing it to Payao Poontarat by decision in 1983.
-In 1985 he took on WBA super flyweight title holder Khaosai Galaxy, but lost by a TKO.
+He recaptured the title in a 1982 rematch with Kim, winning by TKO.
+Orono defended his belt three more times including against Mexican challenger Raul Valdez, before losing it to Payao Poontarat by decision in 1983.
+In 1985, he took on WBA super-flyweight title holder Khaosai Galaxy, but lost by TKO.
 Orono retired from boxing in 1988.

 Professional boxing record

+After boxing

+In 2025, Orono was honored by the Venezuelan Sports Ministry.
+W.B.C. president Mauricio Sulaiman awarded him a new world championship belt as part of the ceremony.